 When you first learned about the money app Venmo, you were probably hesitant.
 If something so good hadn’t already been created, then there must be something wrong with it, right?
 Well, fast-forward a few years since its launch, and you likely don’t go a week without saying or hearing the phrase “I’ll Venmo you,” essentially meaning someone will send you a payment on Venmo.
 It definitely has gotten rid of the awkwardness of sending your friends a bank transfer or check or passing them cash for dinners, group vacations, wedding expenses, and the like.

 But as people are using the app more and more, certain questions of etiquette have cropped up.
 Is it ever acceptable to use the “request” option with your friends?
 Is there a minimum amount of money necessary when it comes to making requests?
 Can you follow up when a charge hasn’t been fulfilled?
 The list goes on and on.
-To make your financial life easier (and your social life less confusing), we’ve rounded up the dos and don’ts of etiquette when it comes to this money app—consider this Intro to Venmo 101.
+To make your financial life easier (and your social life less confusing), we’ve rounded up the dos and don’ts of etiquette when it comes to this money app—consider this Venmo 101.
 Scroll through to see all of our top Venmo tips.

 Do: Consider Timeliness